Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     AvoidFriendlies = true

 Avoid collisions with your target.
-Set to "false" if you have a melee vehicle.
+Set to `false` if you have a melee vehicle.

     AvoidTarget = true